ncatlab/nlab-content/pages/8/2/7/0/20728/content.md

 The [[unit]] of the [[monad]] gives, for each space of outcomes, a map $X\to P X$, which we can think of as picking out "those outcomes which are not really random", or "Dirac delta" (see [[Dirac measure]] and [[valuation (measure theory)#dirac_valuation|Dirac valuation]].

-These can be seen as the laws of a deterministic random variable.
+These can be seen as the laws of a [[deterministic random variable]].

 ### The multiplication: mixing probability measures.